CollinHeist/TitleCardMaker/docs/blueprints.md

 # Blueprints

-_Blueprints_ can be viewed as amped-up Templates.
+_Blueprints_ can be viewed as amped-up [Templates](./user_guide/templates.md).
 These are ready-made collections of cards configurations that apply to a single Series.
 Blueprints allow for importing a pre-made customization for a Series, and can include any of the following:

 - Named Fonts - _i.e.
 Fonts with files_
 - Templates
 - Series customizations
 - Episode customizations
-- Source files - _i.e. logos, masks, source images, etc._
+- Source files - _i.e. logos, masks, Source Images, etc._

 !!! example "Example"